MmagdyHafezZ/calnic/README.md

 Open http://localhost:3000 in your browser.

-## Exact Walkthrough
+## Walkthrough

 Follow these steps precisely to experience the core features.
+Refer to the demo video to see features in action!

+Note: Some patients and appointments have already been added to simulate the system in action.

 ### 1) Login and view different calendar views (Front Desk Admin first)